iem-projects/pd-acre/docu/acre.rst

 Background
 ----------

-The development of real-time composition and signal processing tools, referring to the procedural thinking in computermusic compositions has been done since the beginning of Atelier Algorythmics [AA]_ 1983.
+The development of real-time composition and signal processing tools, referring to the procedural thinking in computermusic compositions has been practiced since the beginning of Atelier Algorythmics [AA]_ 1983.
-Starting with MIDI-Processing in the 80s and later with micro-controllers in the 90s, the deployment of Pure Data [PureData] has become a main base for most pieces done in this area.
+Starting with MIDI-Processing in the 80s and later with micro-controllers in the 90s, the deployment of Pure Data [PureData] as first adapter has become a main base for most pieces.

 Within the development of singular applications and libraries for each artwork, each time a copy of such a library has been used for the further development.
 With the art works "Maschinenhalle" [MH]_, "Heptapiano" and "Five Piano Metal Space" [Autopiano], ACRE has become a base library of this ideas, going onward to be a GPL open source library.
 The problem of being a specialized library for some pieces is  still virulent and discussed.
-As an outcome of that only parts which are really common will be released with the sanction of the artist and programmers of these pieces.
+As an outcome of that only parts which are really more universal will be released with the sanction of the artists and programmers of these pieces.
-With the integration of parts of this library for [ICE] projection within the IEM, parts has been changed and forked in different other developments, but basic function stayed now in  an central repository the acre.
+With the integration of parts of this library for [ICE] project within the IEM, parts has been changed and forked in different other developments, but basic function are implemented now in  the acre repository.
+Special functions are now split in other modules.

-First version was on private CVS then subversion repositories at algo.mur.at and now (May 2015) started to be pushed for public access to github.
-After migration of all pd libraries of IEM,  http://git.iem.at/pd/acre is the choosen master.
+A first version was on private CVS, afterwards subversion, repositories at algo.mur.at and now (May 2015) started to be pushed for public access to git.iem.at and github.
+After a first migration within IEM,  http://git.iem.at/pd/acre is now the chosen master.

 Structure of the Library